This program is eligible for the MnSCU Two-Year Occupational Grant Pilot Program. Click HERE for more information

 Water Environment Technologies AAS Degree (62 Credits)

 Water Environment Technologies (WETT) is an environmental program geared toward protecting the world's most precious resource: WATER.
 This program is designed to prepare students for a diverse employment market.
 Courses cover a variety of chemical, biological, physical and mechanical water and wastewater treatment processes and techniques being applied today.
-Instruction for this program is provided in well-equipped classrooms and laboratory facilities that are continuously upgraded.
 Classroom sites are located in St. Cloud at the main campus and also at a unique satellite location in Eden Prairie, Minnesota.
 Students have the choice of a metropolitan or out-state location for training to accommodate their lifestyles and employment needs.
 The Eden Prairie location utilizes both an active water and wastewater treatment plant as the classroom.

 As guardians of our public water supplies, students learn the complex processes of obtaining water from its source, to treatment, to distribution, to collection, to treatment again on its journey back to the source.
 Through this process, students learn to identify, troubleshoot, and solve problems involved with the treatment of water in order to ensure safe drinking water for the public and preserve the environment through wastewater treatment.

 Graduates of the Water Environment Technologies Program are prepared to accept positions as entry-level water and/or wastewater operators at various water purification facilities.
 A career in water treatment offers dynamic, rapid growing employment opportunities with competitive salaries and benefit packages.
 Water Environment Technologies graduates will have the diverse opportunity to work locally or apply their skills in a global market for either public or private employers.
-The demand for trained operators is consistently growing in areas of municipal and privately owned facilities.
 The global concerns for a safe constant supply of drinking water makes this program very attractive to students looking for a meaningful, secure career with an endless variety of opportunities today and in the future.Upon successful completion of the Water Environment Technologies program, students may also choose to become lab technicians, facility mechanics, equipment sales persons, solids handlers, meter readers, utility service operators, or pursue other various related positions in the water treatment field.

 |Suggested Technical Studies Semester III *May term|